ns96/cassetteflowJava/README.md

 In addition to allowing the creation of regular analog recordings, this program also allows for some unique capabilities when used for recording CF encoded tapes.
-For one, it allows for attaching track list information for long mixes (i.e. YouTube mixes), synch with the playback time.
-Secondly, it now possible to dynamically select the audio files linked to a specially CF encode tape.
-This makes it possible to easily create "mixtapes" without having to specifically record the matching CF data onto a tape everytime.
+For one, it allows for attaching track list information for long mixes (i.e. YouTube mixes), synched to the playback time.
+The track list information is stored in a tab delimitted [tracklist.txt](text file).
+Secondly, it's now possible to dynamically select the audio files and link them to a specially CF encode tape.
+These are called Dynamic Content Tracks, DCT, and make possible to easily create "mixtapes" without having to specifically record the matching CF data onto a tape each time.